 The biggest risk of ETFs is market risk.
 Like an investment fund or a fixed capital fund, ETFs are just an investment vehicle, a wrapper for your underlying investment.
-So, if you buy an S%26P 500 ETF and the S%26P 500 falls by 50%, nothing cheap, fiscally efficient or transparent an ETF is will help you.
+So, if you buy an S&P 500 ETF and the S&P 500 falls by 50%, nothing cheap, fiscally efficient or transparent an ETF is will help you.
 Market risk also belongs to the risk group of ETFs and refers to the risk of general price movements in a market, such as a stock market.

+For those looking for a more secure option, a Gold IRA review may be a good option to consider.
 All stocks, bonds or ETFs are influenced by general market movements; if the entire market goes down or up, your investment may also react.
 Retail investors often underestimate concentration risk.
 This means that your portfolio's volatility will increase if you invest in just a few stocks.
 Even if you invest in several stocks, you may suffer significant concentration risk if these stocks come from a few sectors, countries, currencies, or investment styles.

 Securities lending is another category of ETF risks that is often overlooked.
 Some ETF managers lend ETF stocks or bonds to other parties.
 These other parties could be hedge funds that speculate on the fall in the stock price.
 While securities lending generates benefits for you, the investor, there is also a small risk of loss if the borrowing party were to go bankrupt.